Lachie-Mac/To-Do/README.md

 DOUBLE CLICK to edit tasks

-submitting an empty repetition (eg empty every __ days box when you hit enter) will remove all other tasks associated with that repetition
+submitting an empty repetition (eg empty every __ days box when you hit enter) will remove all other FUTURE tasks associated with that repetition

 PROGRESS TO SITE AT